rudfoss/practical-react/README.md

 git clone https://github.com/rudfoss/practical-react.git
 ```

-Once you have cloned the repository navigate the terminal to the root folder and run the `first-time` script to install dependencies and verify:
+Once you have cloned the repository navigate the terminal to the root folder and run the `init` script to install dependencies and verify:

 ```bash
 cd practical-react # Change this to the folder name you chose to clone into